conda-forge/r-remotes-feedstock/README.md

 Feedstock license: BSD 3-Clause

 Summary: Download and install R packages stored in 'GitHub', 'BitBucket', or plain 'subversion' or 'git' repositories.
-This package is a lightweight replacement of the 'install_*' functions in 'devtools'.
+This package provides the 'install_*' functions in 'devtools'.
 Indeed most of the code was copied over from 'devtools'.